jacecotton/tcds-site/pages/components/carousel.md

 </details>

 ### Screen reader behavior
-When the carousel is not playing, the element that contains the slides (`[part=viewport]`) has an `aria-live` attribute of `polite`.
+When the carousel is not playing, the element that contains the slides has an `aria-live` attribute of `polite`.
 The result is that, when using a screen reader, after a new slide becomes visible (by selecting an indicator or arrow button), it is read to the user after the user becomes idle (so as to not interrupt other announcements).

 However, if a carousel is playing, `aria-live` is set to `off` so that changes are not announced.
 The user would have to focus inside the carousel for the slide contents to be read, at which point the carousel will pause itself due to the received focus.
 This is to limit intrusiveness and interruptions, and simplify the screen reader experience.

 ## API
+### `tcds-carousel`
 <!--twig
-{{ include("@tch/includes/api.twig", {
+{{ include("@tc/includes/api.twig", {
   attributes: [
     {
+      name: "multiple",
+      type: ["prop", "boolean"],
+      description: "Whether to show multiple slides in the viewport at once.",
+      required: "no",
+    },
+    {
       name: "navigation",
       type: ["prop", "string"],
+      values: "top right",
+      required: "no",
-      description: "The position of the navigation controls.
-Available option is <code>top right</code>.",
+      description: "The position of the navigation controls.", },
+    {
+      name: "playing",
+      type: ["state", "boolean"],
+      description: "Whether the carousel is playing (auto-forwarding).
+Corresponds to <code>playing</code> JavaScript property, which is a string with values <code>playing</code>, <code>stopped</code>, or <code>paused</code>.",
       required: "no",
     },
     {